 Recently a pig from a herd of 200 shoats that were not doing well was received at the laboratory and on autopsy was found to harbor intestinal round worms and lung worms.
 It was also affected with coccidiosis.
-Hog-lot sanitation is the only practical solution of these conditions.
+Hog-lot sanitation is the only practical solution of these conditions

 Hog Cholera.
 Hog cholera is an infectious herd disease of hogs.
-Its symptoms are high fever, loss of appetite, excessive thirst, and the development of a typical hog cholera squeal.
+Its symptoms are high fever, loss of appetite, excessive thirst, and high death rate.
 If cholera is suspected, a veterinarian should be called immediately since the only known method of control is through vaccination.
 All pigs in contaminated areas should be vaccinated with the double treatment soon after they are weaned.
 Vaccination by the double treatment confers life immunity against cholera.